eea/volto-eea-design-system/website/docs/md_components/tab_components/usage_markdown.md

 -	use a table of contents to let users navigate quickly to specific sections of content

 ### Tab labels
-- Use short tab labels to appear in a single row.
+- use short tab labels to appear in a single row.
 In expeptions, they can use a second line if needed, with truncated text.
 Alternatively, you can use scrollable tabs to allow room for longer titles
-- Don’t truncate labels unless required, as truncated text can impede comprehension.
+- don’t truncate labels unless required, as truncated text can impede comprehension
+- tab labels should consist of 1 – 2 words: Labels on tabs should clearly describe their function or destination within 2 words at most.
+Constraining yourself to 1 – 2 words will also help you in thinking more about selecting the best words for your tab labels.